stevekinney/vite-workshop/src/content/assets-include.md

 - Multimedia projects that use custom audio formats.
 - Applications that need to serve raw data files.
 - PDFs or other document types that should be treated as static assets.

-Understanding how `assetsInclude` works can provide you with greater control over how Vite handles various file types in your project.
-This can be particularly valuable when you are building projects that have unique requirements for asset handling.